Utrecht (province): Religion

 In 2015, 20.3% of the population belonged to the Protestant Church in the Netherlands, while 13.2% were Roman Catholic, 6.6% belonged to other churches or faiths, and 5.6% were Muslim.
 Over half of the population (54.3%) identified as non-religious.

 Economy

 The Gross domestic product (GDP) of the region was 71.5 billion € in 2018, accounting for 9.2% of the Netherlands economic output.
 GDP per capita adjusted for purchasing power was 47,900 € or 159% of the EU27 average in the same year.

+Anthem

+Langs de Vecht en d'oude Rijnstroom is the de facto provincial anthem of Utrecht.
+Its text was written in 1952 by the provincial employee Jan Küppers, on the melody of "Angels from the Realms of Glory" by the British 19th-century composer Henry Smart.
+The song references the Utrecht rivers Vecht and Old Rhine, as well Willibrord, the first Bishop of Utrecht, who laid the province's foundation.